Saajan/saajan.work/README.md

-# saajan.work — Personal Website & Portfolio
+# Personal Website & Portfolio

 This repository contains the source code for Saajan's personal website, engineering blog, and portfolio.

-## About the Project
-A premium, modern portfolio featuring responsive layouts, a dark-mode glassmorphic interface, dynamic glowing auroras, and an interactive simulated music player.

 ## Built With
 The website is engineered using the following modern web stack: